 Are you even ready for 2022?

-One of the great lessons emerging from the pandemic for law firms, corporate law departments, and government legal departments is the importance of operational readiness -- the ability of a legal services organization and each of its members to respond to new challenges and opportunities that fast-changing business and professional environments are presenting.
+One of the great lessons for the legal profession that emerged from COVID-19 Pandemic is the importance of operational readiness -- the ability of a legal services organization and each of its members to respond to new challenges and opportunities that fast-changing business and professional environments are presenting.
 It is an irreplaceable component of resilience.

 We recommend a three-point operational readiness checklist for all of our clients, regardless of size, practice specialties, or location:

 1. When was the last time, if ever, that your law firm or law department did a deep analysis of your ten key management systems to ensure that each one can continue to meet the needs of your organization and your clients?

 Our Walker Clark Comprehensive Management Systems Review is a highly cost-effective way to diagnose weaknesses in your business and professional operations before they emerge as crises.
 It will also identify opportunities for greater efficiency, productivity, and (for law firms) sustainable profitability that you might have overlooked.
 Finally, and perhaps most importantly, the Comprehensive Management Systems Review will recommend practical improvements that will produce the best return on your investment of time, resources, intellectual energy, and ongoing management attention.
 Click here to learn how Walker Clark can help, what's involved, and what you can expect.

 2. Does your compensation system still meet the needs of your business and each person?

 If it has been more than five years since you last looked at your compensation system, the answer probably is no.